brutesque/docker-swarm-over-vpn-mesh/README.md

 # Ansible playbook for Docker Swarm using Tinc
-This ansible playbook creates a Docker Swarm that uses a Tinc vpn-mesh.
-It's purpose is to work cross-geolocation and cross-provider.
+This terraform/ansible project creates a Docker Swarm that uses a Tinc vpn-mesh for private communication between nodes.
+The goal is to have a working swarm that has nodes cross-geolocation and cross-provider.

-When using the makefile to deploy the following will happen:
+When using the makefile to deploy, the following will happen:
-- terraform will use the vps-instances.tf configuration to spin up a number of vps instances.
+- Terraform will use the configuration files in the tf/ folder to spin up a number of vps instances.
-- an ansible inventory is dynamically created from the manually configured secrets/hosts file and the terraformed vps-instances.
+- An ansible inventory is dynamically created by terraform, as well a vars.yml for the ansible-playbook to use.
-- all nodes get some initial hardening.
+- All nodes get some initial hardening.
 A user will be created using the local $USER env variable.
+- Node ip-addresses are linked to DuckDNS subdomains, if configured.
-- a tinc vpn mesh will be created between all the nodes.
+- A tinc vpn mesh will be created between all the nodes.
-- Glusterfs will be set up for replicated storage across nodes using the tinc vpn mesh.
+- Glusterfs will be set up for replicated storage across nodes over the tinc vpn mesh.
-- docker swarm will be setup to use the tinc vpn mesh for communication between swarm nodes.
+- Docker Swarm will be set up to use the tinc vpn mesh for communication between swarm nodes.
-- initial admin stacks are deployed on the swarm and will be made available through reverse-proxy.
+- Initial admin stacks are deployed on the swarm and will be made available through reverse-proxy.

 Requirements:
 - Terraform 0.14